 As per the provisions stipulated in article 8 of the (ECHR), all people have the right to respect their personal and family lives, their homes and their loved ones.
 Even though the state may interfere with these rights in certain cases for the good of public interest, Kesby (2006) posits that “best interests of the child” clause in the Child Protection Act 1989, should take precedence in where such interference may be justified.
 The author also maintains that a child should not be made liable for the offences committed by either of his or her parents.

 As a matter of fact, deportation can impact a family in a variety of ways.
 For instance, when a parent is deported, the fear of expulsion trickles into the family of the deportee’s loved ones and the immigrant community he or she comes from.
 The family members who are left end up isolating themselves from the society’s life due to the fear of being repatriated, and also owing to the lack of financial resources to fend for the children of a deported parent.
 Thus, the loved ones of the deportee end up struggling to cope with changes in parenting roles and the realities of transitioning to transnational household (Thym 2008).
+Would such issues be relevant to the basis of a challenge or an appeal to the deportation?

-Impact of Deportation on the Children in Relation to Child Protection Act
+Impact of Deportation on the Children in Relation to Child Protection Act -year

-As per the Child Act 1989 article 1 (b), the wellbeing of a child is given primary considerations when a court makes decisions (including deportations) that may have a direct impact on the child.
+As per the Child Act 1989 article –do you mean section?
+1 (b), the wellbeing of a child is given primary considerations when a court makes decisions (including deportations) that may have a direct impact on the child.
 Nevertheless, sudden shifts in family structure deeply affect children.
 For instance, studies (Christie 2013; Van Dijk 1999; Fekete 2005) that focus mainly on the impacts of repatriation on the family have indicated that a child’s welfare is profoundly affected by a parent’s expulsion.
 The sad reality of losing contact with deported family members makes a child feel vulnerable and insecure.
 According to Christie (2013), a child is both mentally and emotionally traumatised by a parent’s unexpected departure.
 This may, in turn, be exhibited through the child’s poor academic performance.

+- to what extent can the Child Act be used as a ground against a deportation order?

 The Impact of Deportation on the Family and on Children all in line with Article 8 of the ECHR

 As per the provisions stipulated in article 8 of the (ECHR), all people have the right to respect their personal and family lives, their homes and their loved ones.
-Even though the state may interfere with these rights in certain cases for the good of public interest, Kesby (2006) posits that “best interests of the child” clause in the Child Protection Act 1989, should take precedence in where such interference may be justified.
-The author also maintains that a child should not be made liable for the offences committed by either of his or her parents.
+Even though the state may interfere with these rights in certain cases for the good of public interest, Kesby (2006) posits that “best interests of the child” clause in the Child Protection Act 1989, 2006 article – anything more current to apply? should take precedence in where such interference may be justified.
+The author also maintains that a child should not be made liable for the offences committed by either of his or her parents. – is this taken into account re immigration law?
+Cases?